4 Child psychologists in applied settings

 Clinical psychologists study, assess and treat a wide range of biological, psychological and social problems that children and young people may experience in their personal lives.
 This might involve the assessment of individuals to find out what they are struggling with, interventions that support individuals to cope with that difficulty or prevention programmes that stop them suffering.
 Clinical psychologists also consult with other professionals to offer as holistic a support structure for individuals as possible.

-Similarly to educational psychologists, clinicians often use diagnostic tests to identify children who are at risk of having some kind of developmental disorder, such as autism or ADHD, or even to assess the progress of children who have suffered physical or mental damage.
-By understanding how children of a certain age typically perform on a set of tasks, clinical psychologists can identify symptoms of developmental disorders to ensure, to the best of their ability, that the child is given appropriate support as early as possible.
+Similarly to educational psychologists, clinicians often use diagnostic tests to identify children who are experiencing mental health difficulties, who are at risk of having some kind of developmental disorder, such as autism or ADHD, or to assess the progress of children who have suffered physical or mental damage.
+By understanding how children of a certain age typically respond, clinical psychologists can identify symptoms of mental health difficulties, or developmental disorders with the goal of securing children appropriate support as early as possible.